activecm/threat-tools/README.md

 ## `simple-beacon.sh`
 `simple-beacon.sh` should run on the machine simulating the compromised client.
 It sends a very simple HTTP request with a custom user-agent string (`Modzilla/0.0001(Atari7800)`) to a specified IP address or FQDN every 200-350 seconds.
 It can be used on its own or with `simple-listener.sh` running on the server if you specify a port other than the default `80`.

+### Dependencies
+This script uses common utilities commonly pre-installed on Unix-like systems.
+You should not need to install them.
+For your reference, the required utilities are:

+- `curl`
+- `shuf`
+- `sleep`

 #### Command Syntax
 ```
 ./simple-beacon.sh <IP or FQDN>